- See a full list of publications

 He also coordinated SEI's input to the UK CIP Scoping study into the impacts of climate change in Yorkshire.
 He was coordinating lead author of Chapter 2 on Atmosphere for UNEP's Global Environment Outlook, GEO4, which presented a global overview of air pollution, climate change and ozone depletion and is CLA in GEO5.

-He coordinates a UNEP assessment on the linked air pollution and radiative forcing issues related to black carbon and tropospheric ozone (due in2010/ 2011).
-He is also one the key researchers developing a 'Centre for Low Carbon Futures', a collaboration across universities in Yorkshire.
+He coordinated a UNEP assessment on the linked air pollution and radiative forcing issues related to black carbon and tropospheric ozone (see report PDF).
+He was also one the key researchers developing a 'Centre for Low Carbon Futures', a collaboration across universities in Yorkshire.

 Johan is the author of 21 refereed papers and 26 articles, reports and book contributions.